 Previous graduates have gone onto to hold senior positions in the industry, including health and safety roles in the oil and gas industry, construction, local and national governments, the manufacturing sector, as well as film and television.

-Both units on this course are worth 30 credits each, for a total of 60 credits.
+Both modules on this course are worth 30 credits each, for a total of 60 credits.

 Management Essentials for Health and Safety

-This unit will provide you with an appreciation of health and safety management and its integration into organisational management systems.
+This module will provide you with an appreciation of health and safety management and its integration into organisational management systems.

 You'll study the nature of organisations and how management functions can be directed towards the recognition and control of risk.
 You'll study and interpret the requirements and responsibilities imposed by laws in respect to occupational health and safety.
 You'll also advance your understanding of risk management and reflect upon the relationship between human behaviour, culture and risk.